AguaClara/Textbook/Fluids_and_Hydraulics/Manifold_Hydraulics.rst

    \frac{A_{M_1}}{A_{P}} =\frac{\bar v_{P}}{\bar v_{M_1}} = \sqrt{\frac{1}{\Pi_{\Psi}}}

-Equation :eq:`Manifold_max_v_no_hl_series` (see :numref:`figure_Ratio_port_to_manifold_velocity`) can be used to determine the required diameter of inlet manifolds in sedimentation tanks or to determine the required port velocity for the backwash manifold in the StaRS filters.
-It can also be used to solve for the maximum manifold velocity given the port velocity in the sedimentation tank diffusers.
+Equation :eq:`Manifold_max_v_no_hl_series` (see :numref:`figure_Ratio_port_to_manifold_velocity`) can be used to determine the required diameter of inlet manifolds in clarifiers or to determine the required port velocity for the backwash manifold in the StaRS filters.
+It can also be used to solve for the maximum manifold velocity given the port velocity in the clarifier diffusers.

 `Define a function for the flow ratio <https://colab.research.google.com/drive/1znzBGYHV1RXGqRz3Xm8Oyp7NQmAmkat6#scrollTo=JTY6Xw3SSuQ0&line=1&uniqifier=1>`_